shadaj/slinky/README.md

 that will be converted into a JS representation at runtime (in this case the value for Some and undefined for None).

 ## Credits
 Much credit goes to existing Scala.js libraries for React, such as scalajs-react and SRI, which provided a lot of inspiration for Slinky's design.
+Credit also goes to scala-js-preact, which provided the inspiration for the `@react` macro annotation.

 Slinky logo based on https://thenounproject.com/dianatomic/uploads/?i=40452